E-Resources - Complete List in Alphabetical Order

 Infobase Ebooks – Infobase eBooks are Web-based versions of Infobase Publishing’s outstanding print reference books.
 As one of America’s leading providers of educational materials, Infobase offers authoritative, reliable resources supporting the curriculum across a wide range of subject areas.
 Titles in our collection under the “Multicultural” heading include books on individual Native American Tribes and the Encyclopedia of Native American History.
 The library also owns print versions of all the books found in this database.

 The Kanopy Streaming Video Collection offers what the New York Times calls “a garden of cinematic delights.”
 Kanopy showcases more than 30,000 titles, including award-winning documentaries and acclaimed films, rare and hard-to-find titles, and classic films, with collections from The Great Courses, Kino Lorber, and PBS among many others.
+Videos from the Great Courses are now available to stream for free.

 Click here to view a quick tutorial on how to get started with Kanopy at the Plymouth Public Library.